 Cotton, on the other hand, is a naturally occurring fibre.
 Cotton is taken from nature in the form of “cotton bolls” and processed into threads that eventually become fabric.

 This well-loved material has many great attributes.
 It’s soft, strong, and easy to care for.
 It’s breathable but absorbent, soft yet very durable.
 It’s also not a petroleum by-product, which is important to some people, and it rarely irritates sensitive skin.

 Cotton sheets come in a range of quality.
 If you can, try getting the highest quality of natural cotton you can find.
 It’s really worth the investment to crawl into a bed that’s as soft and comfortable as one that’s covered in bedding made of high quality, natural cotton.

-When shopping, make sure to read the labels and seek out bedding that is all natural and 100% cotton.
-There are many knock-offs and cotton blends out there, but treat yourself if you can to something special.
+When shopping, make sure to read the labels and seek out bedding that is all-natural and 100% cotton.
+There are many knock-offs and cotton blends out there, but treat yourself if you can do something special.

 Pure, high quality, cotton sheets can change the way you sleep and how good you feel when you wake up in the morning.
 They can really make or break your quality of sleep.
 And since you spend eight hours a day tucked into them, shouldn’t you splurge just a little on something really great?